Yoshitsune Senbon Zakura: Act Two

 Act two opens at the Fushimi Inari Shrine, where Benkei catches up to Yoshitsune, Shizuka, and the four retainers.
 The group has fled the capital, seeking to escape retribution for Benkei's careless attack.
 The monk apologizes, and is forgiven by his lord, at the suggestion of Shizuka.
 However, Benkei then offers that since their journey will be long and dangerous, a lady such as her should not be subjected to such things and should be escorted back to the capital.
 She refuses, and in order to prevent her following them, or killing herself in grief, they tie her to a tree, along with the drum Hatsune, and leave her.

 She is found by agents of the shōgun, who cuts her free and tries to drag her away.
-Yoshitsune's retainer Tadanobu suddenly shows up and rescues her, in a flamboyant and vigorous swordfight.
+Yoshitsune's retainer Tadanobu suddenly shows up and rescues her, in a flamboyant and vigorous sword fight.
 He is then commended by his lord, who bestows upon him his own (Yoshitsune's) suit of armor, and his name, Genkurō.
 The group then continue on their journey, leaving Tadanobu to escort Shizuka back to the capital.

 The second scene takes place at the Tokaiya, a home near Daimotsu Bay where the commoner merchant Ginpei runs a shipping business, living with his wife Oryū and daughter Oyasu.
 Yoshitsune's party has made their lodgings here while they wait for good weather to continue their journey by boat.
 While talking to Oryū, Benkei steps over the sleeping Oyasu as he makes his way from the room; just at that moment, accompanied by dramatic drumming, he feels a pain in his leg.

 Shortly after Benkei leaves, Sagami Gorō, a retainer of the shogunate, sent here to seek out and attack Yoshitsune, arrives.
 Not knowing that Yoshitsune is in that very home, Sagami demands of Oryū that he be provided a boat in order to pursue his quarry.
 She replies that their only boat is already promised to their other guests, and a small scuffle occurs between the two as the warrior accuses the woman of harboring Taira fugitives and seeks to enter the room where Yoshitsune and his retainers remain.
 Just then, the merchant Ginpei makes his first entrance, carrying an anchor over his shoulder, a strong symbolic reference to his true identity as the fugitive general Taira no Tomomori.
 He argues briefly with Sagami, and throws the warrior out of his house.